Rillke/Dyndns/README.md

 # Dyndns: a simple DynDNS server in PHP

 This script takes the same parameters as the original dyndns.org server does.
-It can update a BIND DNS server via `nsupdate`.
+It can update a Tiny DNS server via [Dyndns-config](https://github.com/Rillke/Dyndns-config).

 As it uses the same syntax as the original DynDNS.org servers do, a dynamic DNS server equipped with this script can be used with DynDNS compatible clients without having to modify anything on the client side.